 “I seek comfort and meaning in everyday experiences and try to share the lessons I have learned through my comics.
 I draw the messages I myself need to hear, in the hope they will encourage other people in the world who are having similar experiences.”

 After three years of telling her stories on social media platforms, Tori has just finished writing a book I Am Probably Enough (I Think), which furthers her open conversation with new companionship, such as content along her journey from “self-loathing to self-acceptance”.
 It will be available early November this year.
-The book is a step along the path to Press’ ideal world where there is no stigma attached to mental illness and there is a big swing against stigmatised barriers.
+The book is a step along the path to Press’ ideal world where there is no stigma attached to mental illness.